-DEFECT TYPE INTERVENTION LEVEL PERFORMANCE STANDARD RESPONSE TIME Traffic Control Devices & Signs Guide Signs and Traffic Instruction Signs If signs are tested through the use of a relectometer and do not meet the relevant Australian Standards.
-20 Business Days Regulatory and Warning Traffic Signs If signs are tested through the use of a relectometer and do not meet the relevant Australian Standards.
+DEFECT TYPE INTERVENTION LEVEL PERFORMANCE STANDARD RESPONSE TIME Traffic Control Devices & Signs Guide Signs and Traffic Instruction Signs If signs are tested through the use of a reflectometer and do not meet the relevant Australian Standards.
 Reflectometer reading in excess of Australian Standard and sign is legible in the direction of travel under daylight conditions.
-5 Business Days Path ways Pathway Repairs Step or misalignment in pathway > 30mm, or longitudinal undulations > 50mm over a distance of 1000mm. undertaken on pathways (eg. asphalt wedges, undertake temporary measures, and permanent repairs on a 3 year program
+20 Business Days Regulatory and Warning Traffic Signs If signs are tested through the use of a reflectometer and do not meet the relevant Australian Standards.
+Reflectometer reading in excess of Australian Standard and sign is legible in the direction of travel under daylight conditions.
+5 Business Days Path ways Pathway Repairs Step or misalignment in pathway > 30mm, or longitudinal undulations > 50mm over a distance of 1000mm. undertaken on pathways (eg. asphalt wedges, 5 business days to undertake temporary measures, and permanent repairs on a 3 year program (subject to funding)

 Fence and Handrail Maintenance (excluding bridges) Defect which encroaches into pedestrian or vehicular paths of travel.
 Defect response will involve an initial undertaking of temporary measures followed by prioritisation on a works program.
 24 hours to undertake temporary measures, 30 business days to repair (subject to availability of materials) Road Bridges an nd Major Culverts Bridge & Major Culvert Maintenance Repairs identified as part of the approved Bridge and Major Culvert scheduled inspection program.
-As per approved Bridge and Major Culvert works program.
+Major Culvert works

 DEFECT TYPE INTERVENTION LEVEL PERFORMANCE STANDARD RESPONSE TIME Road Drainage Infrastructure Clear Open Drains Capacity of the open drain will be reinstated following removal of reported blockage.
-6 Months Roadway Drainage Pit Repair Inspection reveals repair is required to repair or replace damaged pits, surrounds, grates, lids or lintels that undermines integrity.
+6 Months 40 days where drainage is diverted out of drain path Roadway Drainage Pit Repair Inspection reveals repair is required to repair or replace damaged pits, surrounds, grates, lids or lintels that undermines integrity.
 Repairs maintain flow characteristics of pit.
 Repairs return pit to a state of reasonable performance.
 Local - 40 Business Days Collector - 20 Business Days

-Blocked Roadway Drainage Pipes & Pits All road pits, road culverts, road kerb inlets, road side entries, road grates and road pipe culvert inlets shall be cleared to prevent blockage, or bypass to downstream inlets and subsequent surcharge and or flooding.
-Business Days, Collector - 5 -- -- -- ------------------------------
+Blocked Roadway Drainage Pipes & Pits Blockage of pipe or pit.
+All road pits, road culverts, road kerb inlets, road side entries, road grates and road pipe culvert inlets shall be cleared to prevent blockage, or bypass to downstream inlets and subsequent surcharge and or flooding.
+Business Days, Collector - 5 --------------------------------------- -------------------------- -- ------------------------------